cogo-interns/.github/README.md

 # .github
 A public repository that describes the role of this GitHub Organization.

-This organization (github.com/cogo-interns) is intended for use by interns at Cogo Labs, and is licensed with the MIT License.
+This organization (github.com/cogo-interns) is intended for use by interns at Cogo Labs, and is generally licensed with the MIT License.

 Presently, this organization is a "personal" organization owned by sblundin@cogolabs.com.
 However, it is intended to be converted to the ownership of Cogo Labs at the end of this summer.
 The rationale for this decision is described eloquently in this Stack Overflow post: